DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 For now, only the SED baseline is available (the missing baseline will be published soon).

 ### SED Baseline
-You can run the SED baseline from scratch using:
+The SED baseline can be run from scratch using the following command:
 - `python train_sed.py`

 Alternatively, we provide a [pre-trained checkpoint][zenodo_pretrained_models] along with tensorboard logs.

-You can test it on the validation real-world data by using:
+The baseline can be tested on the development set of the dataset using the following command:
   - `python train_sed.py --test_from_checkpoint /path/to/downloaded.ckpt`

-Check tensorboard logs using `tensorboard --logdir="path/to/exp_folder"`
+The tensorboard logs can be tested using the command `tensorboard --logdir="path/to/exp_folder"`.

 #### Results: